rferguson386/jigsawtiger-rework/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
+- [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) was used to publish the code of the website.

 ---